EPFL-ENAC/iie-research-landscape/scrapping/README.md

 ## Google Scholar

 Done by hand.
+Lab's heads are searched on Google Scholar and their fields of research are added with a __score of 1__.

-# Extracting relevant data
+# 🧹 Extracting relevant data

 ## EPFL Graph